ammegandchips/EPoCH/analysis_plan/analysis_plan.md

 **Model 4b**

-* As Model 3b, with additional adjustment for potential mediators as defined above
+* As Model 4a, with additional adjustment for the other parent's exposure and their ethnicity age and SEP

 **Research question: Is there evidence of potentially causal independent effects of the maternal/paternal exposure (i.e. after mutual adjustment, is there still evidence of a maternal/paternal association?)**